1. Q: Do parents have access to their child’s academic records?

-Release of Information (ROI) forms are available in Admissions and Registration if students want to allow their records to be shared with others.
-Completed forms must be returned to Admissions and Registration so that staff can verify signatures.
-Unless an ROI is on file, the College’s faculty and staff are generally not allowed to release information, including account/billing information and student grades, to parents.
+Release of Information (ROI) forms are available if students want to allow their records to be shared with others.
+Completed forms must be returned to Student Records so that staff can verify signatures.
+Unless an ROI is on file, the College’s faculty and staff are generally not allowed to release information, including account/billing information and student grades to parents.

 2. Q: What are the College's attendance policies?

 A: Each instructor determines his/her attendance policy.
 Generally speaking, however, students should attend every class.
 National data show a strong correlation between good attendance and good grades.